dbdabell/cat-tracker/communications.md

     *   **Action:** Tracker activates GPS.
     *   **Message:** Sends `LOCATION` packet upon GPS fix.
     *   **Fallback:** Sends `HEARTBEAT` if no GPS fix is available after timeout.

+**Acknowledgment:**
+Upon successfully receiving a `LOCATION` or `HEARTBEAT` packet, the Gateway broadcasts an `ACK` packet targeting the sender's `deviceID` and `messageID`.
+The Tracker listens for this ACK to confirm delivery and adapt its transmit power.

 ### 2. Mesh Networking (Repeater Function)
 Gateways act as intelligent repeaters to extend the network: